gs1/gs1-syntax-engine/src/js-wasm/README.md

 gs1encoder
 ==========

-JavaScript wrapper library for the GS1 Syntax Engine compiled as a WASM by Emscripten.
+JavaScript wrapper library for the GS1 Barcode Syntax Engine compiled as a WASM by Emscripten.

 This JS library is provided as an ESM and therefore requires a modern Node.js engine.